RianaFerreira/swapir/README.md

 * [rest-client] consumes the [Star Wars API]
 * [json] parses the [Star Wars Api] response

+## Installation
+If you use Rubygems you use this to install the latest Swapir version.

+    gem install swapir

 ## Usage
 To use swapir you can

     require 'swapir'

-Now you have access to a simple public interface that allows you to find more information about your favourite Star Wars characters, movies, planets, species, starships and vehicles.
+Now you have access to a simple `Swapir` public interface that allows you to find more information about your favourite Star Wars characters, movies, planets, species, starships and vehicles.

 Take a look at the [wiki] for more information.